mercurius-js/mercurius/docs/api/options.md

   - `notSupportedError?: string`: An error message to return when a query matches `isPersistedQuery`, but returns no valid hash from `getHash`.
 Defaults to `Bad Request`.
 - `allowBatchedQueries`: Boolean.
 Flag to control whether to allow batched queries.
 When `true`, the server supports recieving an array of queries and returns an array of results.

 - `compilerOptions`: Object.
 Configurable options for the graphql-jit compiler.
-  - `disableLeafSerialization`: Boolean (Default: false).
-Disables leaf node serializers.
-The serializers validate the content of the field at runtime so this option should only be set to true if there are strong assurances that the values are valid.
-  - `customSerializers`: Object as Map (Default: {}) - Replace serializer functions for specific types.
-Can be used as a safer alternative for overly expensive serializers.
-  - `customJSONSerializer`: Boolean (Default: false) - Whether to produce also a JSON serializer function using fast-json-stringify.
-The default stringifier function is JSON.stringify
+For more details check https://github.com/zalando-incubator/graphql-jit

 #### queryDepth example